Halal Hunting

 Book 47, Hadith 6

-For example – while a domesticated animal is expected to be killed while facing Mecca.
+For example – a domesticated animal is expected to be killed while facing Mecca.
 Again – not practical whilst hunting in the middle of the bush and dealing with a Wild Animal.
 Let’s discuss some of the requirements of Halal Hunting.

 Methods of Islamic Slaughter